 Uninsured/Underinsured motorist coverage is insurance coverage to help you if the person who caused you accident does not have sufficient auto insurance.

 This policy may allow for you to collect compensation, but it’s likely not the full amount you may deserve.
 You must understand that your insurer is not on your side.
 They are a business pursuing their own best interests.
 Do not accept an insurance offer without talking to an attorney.
-You could forfeit your right to seek what you truly deserve.
+You could forfeit your right to seek what you truly deserve after the car crash.